Posted by R. Berg on January 23, 2005

 : I'm sure they discuss that on the DVD sets.
 We have the first and are working our way up.

 Lexi, the purpose of this site is to discuss the meanings and origins of English phrases.
 Your question would more likely find an authoritative answer at a cultural history or sociology forum.
 If you know the names of any national gay/lesbian campus organizations (sorry, I don't), their websites would be good places to start.
-Eventually you might find a statement like "The first chapter of XXXX opened at the University of XXXX in 19XX."
+Eventually you might find a statement like "The first chapter of X opened at the University of X in 19XX."